alan-turing-institute/trustchain/docs/getting-started.md

 The instructions below will guide you through the installation and configuration of the Trustchain software.

 Trustchain can be installed on all major operating systems.
-The steps below have been tested on Linux and Mac OS.
+The steps below have been tested on Linux and macOS.
 On Windows the process will be similar, with instructions available via the links provided.

 !!! info "Running commands in the Terminal"